Schinzel/basic-utils/README.md

 ### IdSet
 A more succinct and easier-on-the-eyes version of storing values with identifiers.
 Elements are returned in alphabetical orders.
 Supports wild card look ups.
+Note that uses fail-fast and throws exceptions instead of returning null.
  ```java
 class MyValue implements IdSetValue {
 	[...]